eldridgea/blog/content/post/usg-failover.md

 ### Overview

-My home AT&T fiber goes down on rare ocassion.
+My home AT&T fiber goes down on rare occasion.
-Overall the realibiltiy is pretty high but I wanted to have a failover just in case.
+Overall the reliability is pretty high but I wanted to have a failover just in case.
-This is my home Intenet connection -- it runs some services, but nothing crucial.
+This is my home Internet connection -- it runs some services, but nothing crucial.
 I didn't want to spend a lot of money on this.
-I have a pasword for [Xfinity WiFi](https://wifi.xfinity.com/) and my neighbors have an Xfinity hotspot so I decided I wanted to use this.
+I have a password for [Xfinity WiFi](https://wifi.xfinity.com/) and my neighbors have an Xfinity hotspot so I decided I wanted to use this.

 ### Parts and Services
 I already had Ubiquiti gear for my home network including a